gchure/phd/docs/src/chapter_07/section_03_DNA_epRA_inference.md

 corner, and the marginal distributions for each parameter are shown above and to the right of the joint distribution, respectively.
-The joint distribution is color coded by the value of the log posterior, with yellow and blue corresponding to high and low probability, respectively.
+The joint distribution is color coded by the value of the log posterior, with bright orange and dark purple corresponding to high and low probability, respectively.
 The symmetric shape of the joint distribution is a telling sign that there is no correlation between two parameters.
 The marginal distributions for each parameter are also relatively narrow, with the